Comparison & Guides

 4. Breaking the fast matters as much as the fast itself

-Ayurveda places great emphasis on how you resume eating.
-The classical texts recommend breaking a fast with light, warm, easily digestible foods -- thin rice porridge (Peya), mung dal soup, or warm water with ginger.
+Ayurveda cares deeply about how you resume eating.
+The classical texts recommend breaking a fast with light, warm, easily digestible foods.
+Thin rice porridge (Peya), mung dal soup, or warm water with ginger.
 Jumping straight into heavy meals after fasting is considered harmful to Agni.

 Body Type Fasting Guide